resbazSQL/lc-webscraping/_episodes/02-dom.md

-> ## Exercise: select the "Introduction" title by ID
+> ## Exercise: Select the "Introduction" title by ID
 > In a previous challenge, we were able to select the "Introduction" title because we knew it was
 > the first `h1` element on the page.
 But what if we didn't know how many such elements were on the
 > page.
 In other words, is there a different attribute that allows us to uniquely identify that title